yugallohani/Bootcamp-projects-2/assign - 12/README.md

-# Assign 12: Yugal’s Tic-Tac-Toe
+# Assignment 12: Yugal’s Tic-Tac-Toe

 This project is a modern, interactive Tic-Tac-Toe game built with HTML, CSS, and JavaScript.
 It features a stylish UI, smooth animations, and responsive design, making it fun and easy to play on any device.